-Set up a living space area where your puppy can safely stay while they settle in and get used to their new environment.
-Check the area to make sure there isn’t anything dangerous that your puppy might access by accident.
-Create a cosy sleeping area within the living space where your puppy can sleep and rest.
-Provide some safe puppy toys so they can play in their living area.
+Set up a living space where your puppy can safely stay while they get used to their new environment.
+Check the area to make sure there isn’t anything dangerous that they might access by accident.
+Give them toys, and opportunities to express natural behaviours and engage in different physically and mentally stimulating activities (enrichment).

 Create a comfortable and easily accessible sleeping area where your puppy can sleep and rest.
 Give them soft bedding, and make sure they will be cosy and dry, and not too hot or cold.